The Danes love Christmas

 May I wish all of you a very happy and hygge Christmas!

 Gløgg is similar to mulled wine except it is a little sweeter, slightly more alcoholic and has almonds and raisons added to it.
-This is my version which I have adapted from Delia’s standard mulled wine recipe from her fabulous Christmas book.
+I had a fabulous evening in Copenhagen’s Torvehallene, with my mate Erin, tasting the annual Gløgg Competition winning drinks.
+For more on that check out Christmas in Copenhagen.
+This is my slightly less boozy version which I have adapted from Delia’s standard mulled wine recipe from her fabulous Christmas book.

 For around 12 people